dcohen-dalton/csx/source/assignments/2-riemann/riemann.rst

    writing comments in your source code using a specific format; you can find a good introduction to documenting your code in this way at https://alvinalexander.com/java/edu/pj/pj010014.

-..
-Regardless of the rule,
-.. calculating a Riemann sum inevitably involves adding together the area of all
-.. of the individual slices.
-So, that leaves a few options for how to structure
-.. this project.
-For this assignment, you will write an **abstract class** which
-.. several child classes, each corresponding to a different rule, extend.
-Using
-.. class inheritance in order to structure this project enables you to avoid
-.. writing redundant code.

 Abstract Classes and Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^